Frequently Asked Questions - This section is being updated often.

 Note: Nebulizers and inhalers without a chamber cannot be administered in school until further notice.
 Speak with your child’s pediatrician to obtain the proper equipment and update the child’s Asthma Action Plan.

 Individuals Confirmed, Suspected or Exposed to COVID-19

 Any individual - including teachers, staff, students or other campus visitors/volunteers - who themselves either a) are lab-confirmed to have COVID-19 or b) experience symptoms of COVID-19 must stay at home throughout the infection period, and cannot return to the campus until the school system screens the individual to determine any of the below conditions for campus re-entry have been met:

 In the case of an individual who was diagnosed with COVID-19, the individual may return to school when all three of the following criteria are met:

-1) at least three days (24hours) have passed since recovery (resolution of fever without the use of fever-reducing medications).
+1) at least one day (24hours) have passed since recovery (resolution of fever without the use of fever-reducing medications).

 2) the individual has improvement in symptoms (e.g. cough, shortness of breath); and

 3) at least 10 days have passed since symptoms first appeared.

 In the case of an individual who has symptoms that could be COVID-19 and who is not evaluated by a medical professional or tested for COVID-19, such individual is assumed to have COVID-19, and the individual may not return to the campus until the individual has completed the same three-step set of criteria listed above.